-Cash Meal Prices Adult Children aged 4-12
+Adult Children aged

+\$4.75 \$2.25

+\$7.25 \$3.75

-Breakfast \$4.50 \$2.00
+\$8.75 \$4.50

-Brunch or Lunch \$7.00 \$3.50

-Dinner \$8.50 \$4.25
+\$4.75 \$7.25

 Sack Meals

 For those rare occasions when a student knows in advance they will not be able to have lunch or dinner at the cafes, we offer a make-your-own sack meal option.
 This is only available at MAP Café, Monday through Friday, during the breakfast timeframe.
 Upon entering the café inform the cashier you would like to make a sack meal for your lunch/dinner meal.
 Your name, ID and which meal is being replaced will be recorded and entered into the system.
 Should your plans change, you will no longer have access to the cafes for that particular meal.